Timych84/ansible-collection-cvl/README.md

 Make sure to read [UPGRADE](docs/UPGRADE.md) document before installing newer version of this collection.

 ## Usage

-*Please note that these are not working examples.
-For documentation on how to use content included in this collection, refer to the links in the [Included content](#included-content) section.*

 To use a module or role from this collection, reference them with their Fully Qualified Collection Namespace (FQCN) like so: